osmanyz/ui-kits-collection/README.md

-# React UI Kits, Frameworks and Tools
+# UI Kits, Frameworks and Tools

 As a JavaScript enthusiastic, I always follow the new trends.

+# React JS and React Native
-So, I collected the best [React](https://react.dev) & [React Native](https://reactnative.dev) ui kits, frameworks and tools for you.
+I collected the best [React](https://react.dev) & [React Native](https://reactnative.dev) ui kits, frameworks and tools for you.

 ### React UI Kits